ryanwdurham/Mobile-Appium-Automation-Demo/README.md

 - Gmail → Compose and send an email
 - Spotify → Search and play a track
-- Settings → Toggle device settings
+- Settings → Toggle device settings (Airplane Mode, Wi-Fi, and BT settings)
-- SMS → Send a text message
+- MMS → Send a text message with an attachment

 ## ⚙️ Setup & Execution
 - Prerequisites